How Much Does It Cost to Move?

 - Keep your TV box.
 Moving a TV is a tricky job.
 If you can, save the original box and packaging material the TV came in so you can safely move it again.

-- Double-check that your furniture will fit.
-If your new furniture doesn’t fit in the space of your new house or apartment, don’t bother bringing it with you.
-Save the cost of moving a heavy item by selling it and purchasing a new one that fits.
+- Double-check that your furniture will fit in your new home.
+If your new furniture doesn’t fit in the intended space in your new house or apartment, don’t bother bringing it with you.
+Save the cost of moving a heavy item by selling it or donating it and purchasing a new one that fits.

 Questions to Ask About the Cost of Moving

-Entrusting your personal belongings to a moving company can feel unnerving.
-The most important steps you can take are to make sure the company is licensed and insured and that they have a good reputation online with customer reviews and the Better Business Bureau.
-Doing your homework ahead of time can save the frustration of booking with the wrong company.
-As you begin your search, consider these questions to help you understand the costs of moving and selecting a moving company.
+Entrusting personal belongings to a moving company can be unnerving.
+The most important steps for customers to take are to make sure the company is licensed and insured and that it has a good reputation online with customer reviews and the Better Business Bureau (BBB).
+Doing the necessary homework ahead of time can save the customer the frustration of booking with the wrong company.
+At the very beginning of the search, customers can consider asking the following questions to gain an understanding of the cost of hiring movers and to help them decide which is the best one for their particular needs.

 - How many years have you been in business?